atakanozceviz/serve/README.md

   -p string
     	port to serve on (default "8080")
 ```

-You can use command line argument instead of "-d" flag.
+You can use command line argument instead of `-d` flag.

 #### Example:

 ```sh
 $ serve /path/to/a/file/or/directory
 ```